artembrening/Create-NordVPNMobileConfig/README.md

 5. Type your password when asked

-6. Wait until the script finishes
+6. Wait until the script finishes and copy the necessary VPN .mobileconfig files to your Mac device

 7. Download "Apple Configurator" from the App Store on your Mac